Connect with us

 State leaders, lawmakers and the community were looking to Cain to quell the violence and transform prison culture.

-One way to that task was by increasing the department’s budget.
+One way to support that task was by increasing the department’s budget.
 Between 2014 and 2020, MDOC’s budget was cut by $215 million, the Mississippi Center for Investigative Reporting reported.

 Rep. Kevin Horan, chairman of the House’s Corrections Committee, said when Cain arrived, he may not have realized how underfunded MDOC was.
 Leadership and the Governor’s Office realized, with the DOJ investigating its prisons, the department’s budget should be increased to address issues and prevent future lawsuits.